Our Hike from Utah Beach

 The first two or three kilometers of the path after leaving the beach was mostly along farm tracks, as seen in this section near les Sablons.
 It was like this until we reached the village of St Martin de Varreville, where it went back to following small paved roads.

 The roads throughout this area are all named for men killed during the fighting.
 These memorials to their liberators are carefully maintained.
 Even that two-track path above is known as Chausse Gaudet.

-Criss Road, seen at right, is a one-kilometer section of the D 423 just east of St Martin de Varreville.
+Criss Road, seen above, is a one-kilometer section of the D 423 just east of St Martin de Varreville.